-Trees New York Awarded $20,000 TD Green Streets Grant for Innovative Urban Forestry Initiatives in Harlem
+Trees New York Was Awarded $20,000 TD Green Streets Grant for Innovative Urban Forestry Initiatives in Harlem

-Trees New York will use the grant to train neighborhood volunteers in tree care and to plant and steward neighborhood trees.
+Trees New York used the grant to train neighborhood volunteers and stewarded over 200 hundred trees in the neighborhood.
 The initiative kicked-off on Tuesday, April 17th with a tree planting and stewardship project on West 152nd Street between Amsterdam and Convent.

-New York was one of 10 U.S. cities selected for grants this year of up to $20,000 from TD Green Streets.
+New York was one of 10 U.S. cities selected for this project.

 “TD Bank is committed to enhancing urban tree canopies and green space as part of our vision to support the transition to a low-carbon economy and nurture sustainability in the communities we serve,” said Joseph Doolan, TD Bank’s Head of Environmental Affairs.
 “Through our longstanding partnership with the Arbor Day Foundation, we are supporting innovative community programs in cities including New York that do more than beautify underserved urban neighborhoods – trees improve air quality, capture carbon emissions, and enhance the quality of life.”